-Frozen Kongs are great for when I have to leave my dog home alone.
-I just put some wet food into a classic Kong and freeze it.
-My dog has fun licking and chewing at it, and it helps to keep his mind occupied.
+Frozen Kongs are great to keep my dog occupied when he is in his crate, or to help calm him down before bed-time.
+I put some wet food into a classic Kong and freeze it.
+My dog has fun licking and chewing at it, and has less time to get into trouble. 😀

-I also try to figure out new ways to make my dog work for his food.
-For example, sometimes, I will put his food on some paper, and then bunch up the paper into a ball.
-Then, I push the paper ball into a Holl-ee Roller toy.
-My dog usually has a fun time figuring out this food puzzle!
+Variety is the spice of life, therefore, I try to figure out new fun ways, to deploy my dog’s food.
+For example, I may put his food on some paper, bunch the paper up into a ball, and then push the paper ball into a Holl-ee Roller toy.
+Sephy has a fun time figuring out this food puzzle!

 It is important that we are around to supervise our dog when he is working on a toy.
 We want to make sure that he does not swallow pieces of paper, soft-toy fabric, or rubber.